p2b-hub/Sport-Sharing/README.md

 Sport-Sharing

 # Project discription
 This application is interesting because it enables us to share sports equipement locally ang globally.
 On the basis of certain criteria like time, cost, C0² impact and distance you can search within your area sport equipments that you would like to rent or use.
-On the other hand you will be able to rent or freely borrow your sport equipments for others.
+On the other hand you will be able to rent or freely offer your sport equipments for others.

 Possible enhancements:
 - Keep track of your events with HOLOREA and make it visible on a distributed accounting system
 - Earn reputation within the sacred capital ecosystem.
 - Proof your identity by synchronizing with the HoloVault happ.

 # Project category
 Sharing application